suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.IMG.NESTED: Nested Formats {#req-use-img-nested}

-The manifest serialisation MUST accommodate nested formats, announcing to the target device all the nesting steps and any parameters used by those steps.
+The manifest format MUST accommodate nested formats, announcing to the target device all the nesting steps and any parameters used by those steps.

 Satisfies: [USER_STORY.IMG.CONFIDENTIALITY](#user-story-img-confidentiality)